Morrison's 'tiring' week dogged by Macron's nuclear-grade fury

 Mr Morrison had laughed off and batted away tongue-in-cheek questions from media about whether their G20 meetings would be awkward.

-It turned out their first meeting on Saturday – according to photos from Mr Morrison’s official photographer Adam Taylor, showing Mr Macron’s eyes scowling over the top of his face mask – may have been a touch frosty.
+It turned out their first meeting on Saturday may have been a touch frosty: Photos from Mr Morrison’s official photographer Adam Taylor show Mr Macron scowling over the top of his face mask.

-The Australian press pack following Mr Morrison didn’t get a look at that brief rendezvous.

 Mr Morrison said the French President was “happy to exchange those greetings”, despite what the photo showed.

-Mere hours later, Mr Macron dropped a nuclear bomb on the PM, warning the submarines affair was “very bad news for credibility of Australia”.
+But mere hours later, Mr Macron dropped a nuclear bomb on the PM, warning the submarines affair was “very bad news for the credibility of Australia”.

 Mr Morrison vehemently denied the insinuations, saying he’d been “clear” with Mr Macron on the fate of the French contract.

+It was a gross simplification, with Mr Macron at pains to point out France’s strong bonds with Australia in war, and his personal fondness for the nation.

+Mr Morrison’s invocation of offence on behalf of Australia was an attempt to protect himself from harm, the PM alive to the brewing domestic political storm that threatens to elevate the French submarine issue from a defence procurement problem into a full-blown issue of trust.

-But back home, the escalating international affair was being spun as a domestic election issue.
+Because, as it was blowing up as a G20 sideshow, the escalating international affair was back home being spun as a domestic election issue.

 Labor’s Anthony Albanese called the French fracas “a great shame”.